River Restoration – Back Burn

 Why restore the Back Burn?

-The Back Burn has been affected by many man-made changes over time.
-These changes include artificial straightening of the burn, with wire baskets filled with stones (gabions).
-And barriers, such as weirs, have been built across the burn.
-Restoring water courses to a more natural condition can bring many benefits.
+The Back Burn has seen many man-made changes over time, which have affected its health and that of the surrounding environment.
+These changes include artificial straightening of the burn with wire baskets filled with stones (gabions).
+Barriers, such as weirs, have been built across the burn.
+Many benefits can be derived from restoring watercourses to a more natural condition.
 Restoration helps to:

 Who is undertaking this project?